GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="UXUI"></a>
 # UX/UI
 ## Requirements
--   Widgets Library Viewport
+-   Widgets Library View Port
     -   A settings cog should be present to give users access to the following changeable settings:
         -   Change Library right/left position
     -   The cog should activate a modal window
 -   Widget Library Buttons
     -   Each button panel needs to display the project name and an Add button
     -   Determine a method for making sure that only one instance of each widget is added or removed when clicking the Add/Close buttons
--   Dashboard Viewport
+-   Dashboard View Port
     -   A settings cog should be present to give users access to the following changeable settings:
         -   Change background color
     -   The cog should activate a modal window